Minnesota Twins: Current

 The alternate navy uniforms, worn both at home and on the road, has the all-caps "MINNESOTA" in white with red numbers.
 On the back, player names are also rendered in white while numbers are in red.
 The left sleeve features the updated "TC" insignia.
 The uniforms are paired with the road all-navy "M" cap with red star, with the white-paneled "TC" helmet used on home games and the "M" all-navy helmet used on the road.
+In 2026, the uniform was tweaked, now mirroring the build of their home uniform.

 The alternate home cream uniform featured a new "Twin Cities" wordmark (with the underline below "win Citie") in navy.
 The set, which lacked red, also featured two crossed navy flags representing both Minneapolis ("M") and St. Paul ("STP").
 An alternate all-navy cap with the "TC" insignia is used, except the "TC" is in cream and also lacked red elements.
 This design also became the basis of the all-navy alternate home "TC" helmet.

 Added in 2024 is a City Connect uniform, visually representing the state's nickname of "Land of 10,000 Lakes".
 The predominantly sublimated blue uniform with yellow accents featured the "MN" abbreviation on the left chest, with the yellow four-point star representing the north star.
 The sleeve patch contained a loon flying through ripples of water, with baseball stitching comprising the eyes and the north star representing its beak.
 Caps are blue with yellow brim, and contained the Minnesota state outline with a yellow star representing the Twin Cities and the northern lights reflected in a water line of a lake.
 The right side of the caps featured the "10,000 Lakes" moniker.
 The uniform was tweaked in 2025, replacing the royal blue pants with white pants that featured blue and yellow piping.